Blastomere

-Human blastomere characteristics
+In humans

 In humans, blastomere formation begins immediately following fertilization and continues through the first week of embryonic development.
 About 90 minutes after fertilization, the zygote divides into two cells.
-The two-cell blastomere state, present after the zygote first divides, is considered the earliest mitotic product of the fertilized oocyte.
+The two-cell blastomere state, is considered the earliest mitotic product of the fertilized egg cell.
 These mitotic divisions continue and result in a grouping of cells called blastomeres.
 During this process, the total size of the embryo does not increase, so each division results in smaller and smaller cells.
 When the zygote contains 16 to 32 blastomeres it is referred to as a morula.
-These are the preliminary stages in the embryo beginning to form.
+These are the preliminary stages of the developing embryo.
 Once this begins, microtubules within the morula's cytosolic material in the blastomere cells can develop into important membrane functions, such as sodium pumps.
 These pumps allow the inside of the embryo to fill with blastocoelic fluid, which supports the further growth of life.

 The blastomere is considered totipotent; that is, blastomeres are capable of developing from a single cell into a fully fertile adult organism.
 This has been demonstrated through studies and conjectures made with mouse blastomeres, which have been accepted as true for most mammalian blastomeres as well.
 Studies have analyzed monozygotic twin mouse blastomeres in their two-cell state, and have found that when one of the twin blastomeres is destroyed, a fully fertile adult mouse can still develop.
 Thus, it can be assumed that since one of the twin cells was totipotent, the destroyed one originally was as well.

 Relative blastomere size within the embryo is dependent not only on the stage of the cleavage, but also on the regularity of the cleavage amongst the cells.
 If the number of blastomeres in the cellular mass is even, then the sizes of the cells should be congruent.
 However, if the number of blastomeres in the cellular mass is not even, then the division should be asynchronous such that the sizes of the cells best support the mass's specific stage of differentiation.
 Blastomere size is typically considered uneven when one blastomere has a diameter over 25% larger than that of the other being compared.